-Serge Attukwei Clottey is known for his work that examines the powerful agency of everyday objects.
-Working across, installation, performance, photography and sculpture, Clottey explores narratives of personal, family and collective histories often relating to trade and migration.
-Based in Accra and working internationally, Clottey the creator of Afrogallonism, an artistic concept that comments on consumption within modern Africa through the utilisation of yellow gallon containers.
-Through cutting, drilling, stitching and melting found materials, Clottey’s sculptural installations are bold assemblages that act as a means of inquiry into questions of form and history.
-As the founder of Ghana’s GoLokal performance collective, Clottey sees art as a way to transform society.
-With aspects of activism prevalent in his practice, his works challenge convention and advocate the importance of creativity.
+Serge Attukwei Clottey (b.
+1985) is known for work that examines the powerful agency of everyday objects.
+Working across installation, performance, photography and sculpture, Clottey explores personal and political narratives rooted in histories of trade and migration.
+Based in Accra and working internationally, Clottey refers to his work as “Afrogallonism”, a concept that confronts the question of material culture through the utilisation of yellow gallon containers.
+Cutting, drilling, stitching and melting found materials, Clottey’s sculptural installations are bold assemblages that act as a means of inquiry into the languages of form and abstraction.